Agents Don't Need Better Models. They Need Better Infrastructure.

 The enterprise blockers for autonomous agents aren’t technical — they’re trust.
 OpenShell moves safety controls outside the agent runtime.
 A deny-by-default policy engine that constrains file access, network calls, and subprocess execution at the OS level.
 Not in the system prompt.
 Not overridable by the model.
 Claude Code and Codex run unmodified inside it.

-The pattern across all three: NVIDIA is not retrofitting chatbot infrastructure for agents.
-They are building infrastructure that understands how agents actually work — bursty traffic, shared context across calls, policy constraints on data flow, and memory that grows unpredictably.
+The pattern across both: NVIDIA is not retrofitting chatbot infrastructure for agents.
+They are building infrastructure that understands how agents actually work — bursty traffic, shared context across calls, policy constraints on data flow.
 Purpose-built, not patched.

 Three Layers, Not One